SamuelHenriqueDeMoraisVitrio/candangoEngine/README.md

 ## Overview

-The **Candango Engine** is a lightweight Lua-based templating engine that allows you to generate dynamic HTML content by embedding Lua commands directly within HTML files.
-With this engine, you can leverage Lua’s logic and functions to create flexible and dynamic web pages.
+Candango Engine is a lightweight Lua-based engine that allows you to generate dynamic HTML content by embedding Lua commands directly into HTML files.
+With this engine, you can leverage Lua's logic and functions to create flexible and dynamic web pages.

 ### Key Features:
 - **Lua-powered HTML templating**: Embed Lua variables, functions, and control structures inside HTML.